-Corporate tax is charged to the resident company or Sdn Bhd receiving income within Malaysia and outside Malaysia for a firm holding insurance, air transportation, sea, and banking related businesses.
+Corporate tax Malaysia is charged to the resident company or Sdn Bhd receiving income within Malaysia and outside Malaysia for a firm holding insurance, air transportation, sea, and banking related businesses.

 The company tax system of Malaysia is considered a major contributor to the economic development of the country.
 Hence, corporate tax revenue is one of the most primary sources of income in Malaysia.
 The corporate tax falls under the ambit of the Income Tax Act 1967.